-Objective: The present research is preliminary biological screening of aerial plant of Ranunculus muricatus (Ranunculaceae).
-Dichloromethane and methanol extracts of the aerial plant were investigated for their antifungal, phytotoxic and cytotoxic activities.
+Objectives: The present research is preliminary biological screening of aerial plant of Ranunculus muricatus (Ranunculaceae).
+Dichloromethane and methanol extracts of the aerial plant were investigated for their antifungal, phytotoxic and cytotoxic phytotoxicity against Lemna minor having Paraquat as standard drug and

-Method: Anti-fungal, cytotoxicity and phytotoxicity activity was performed by Agar tube dilution assay, Brine Shrimp Lethality bioassay and Lemna bioassay respectively.
+Methods: Anti-fungal, cytotoxicity and phytotoxicity activities were performed by agar tube dilution assay, brine shrimp lethality bioassay and lemna bioassay respectively.
+Dichloromethane and methanolic extracts exhibited significant significant antifungal activity but it has been noted that methanol extract showed